 Many Christians define worship as the Sunday morning church services they attend.
 Or the time during the service when they sing worship songs.

 Our worship of God is much more than that.
 It consists of a total commitment to God all the time.

 It’s a commitment that helps us make every decision that we must make.
 A related post called How To Make A Total Commitment To Follow God will help you.
 This post also contains a portion of our personal testimony.

 We aren’t expected to take on life all alone.
 No, the Holy Spirit is with us and in us.
-He is there to guide and influence our walk with the Lord.
+He is there to guide and influence the walk of the disciple of Jesus.
 Look at what Paul wrote to the Galatian church.
 I also wrote about it in a post called How To Let The Holy Spirit Lead Your Life.